Inside Look

 She befriended and posed for some of the great painters of the day.
 Renoir.
 Toulouse-Lautrec.
 Degas.
 Reclining on a chaise, nearly naked, positioning her head in the direction dictated by the painter and trying her best to look passive, Valadon asked them questions about their work.
 They were only too happy to discuss their art.
 Their technique.
 Show her how they got this rich color or that three-dimensional effect.
 She listened, and she used the money she earned to put a roof over not just her head, but those of her mother and her young illegitimate son, Maurice Utrillo.
 She bought paint and canvas.
 She bought time, and she painted.
 In her own, Modernist style, Suzanne Valadon painted.
 No one could stop her.

 I left the Pompidou.
 Walked quickly past paintings by Dali, Matisse, Braque and Picasso.
 Artists whose works I know and love to study, but not on that day.
-On that day I wanted to keep Le Chambre Bleu foremost in my mind’s eye.
+On that day I wanted to keep La Chambre Bleue foremost in my mind’s eye.
 Once outside I headed straight to Les Deux Magots and grabbed a little round table in the glass enclosure facing L’Église Saint-Germain-des-Prés, the 12th Century Romanesque Cathedral with its 10th Century bell tower.
 I ordered a café noir and took out my notebook.
 Scribbling.
 Rewriting.
 Polishing every word until I was satisfied.
 Until the lyric for “One Fine Day” filled the page.
 Until it was finished.

 I hadn’t noticed the time.
 I had been writing and rewriting for hours.
 The gray afternoon drizzle had surrendered to a stormy night.
 Rivulets of rain water ran down the outside of the glass enclosure channeling the red and green and bright white lights of passing cars and trending shops into streams of vivid color.
 My café noir was long gone, but the servers hadn’t bothered me.
 They saw I was busy.
 I caught the attention of one of them and ordered une coupe de champagne.
 It was the first week of January, 1983.

 I closed my notebook and raised my glass to all those 19th and early 20th century women writers and artists and political activists.
 To the suffragists who marched and picketed and went to prison.
 Some went on hunger strikes and were force fed, but no one could stop them.
 They secured the franchise for me.
 I was in their debt.
 To all the women who came before and made my road a little easier, I toasted them all.
 Some by name.
-“To Suzanne Valadon and her Chambre Bleu, to Willa Cather and Emma Goldman.
+“To Suzanne Valadon and her Chambre Bleue, to Willa Cather and Emma Goldman.
 To Alice Paul.
 And to Emily.
 Oh yes, here’s to Emily.”
 I opened my notebook again and reread the lyric one more time.
 Just to make sure.
 Yes.
 Finally.
 It was finished.

 ONE FINE DAY